MorningDemon515/Blitz3D/README.md

 # How to build it?

-Blitz3D-MD was written using Visual Studio 2019 and utilized some libraries.
+Blitz3D was written using Visual Studio 2019 and utilizes fmodapi375win and freetype.
+Please note!
+The freetype here is not official, but is reduced by the function.

 ## Preparation work